Rajata25072/CourseraCleaningData/CodeBook.md

 The original data was split into test and training data "\test" and "\train" directories.<br>

-The run_analysis.R script performs the following actions:
+The run_analysis.R script performs the following actions:<br>

 1. rbinds x-data (measurements) and y-data (activities) and subjects from the test and training sets
 2. Properly indexes the y-data with activity names (instead of numbers)
 3. Combines activity, subject, and measurement data